-A particular seat.
-If you want to pick your seat that costs from €2 to €15 Euros.
-If you don’t want to pay extra they will assign you a random seat.
+- A particular seat.
+If you want to pick your seat that costs from €4 to €15.
+If you don’t want to pay extra Ryanair will assign you a random seat.
 Often I found the random seat I was assigned was a middle seat.
 If you want to be guaranteed a particular seat (or even guaranteed a window or aisle seat) then you’ll need to pay.

 - Any food or drink on the plane (including water).
 That costs extra.

-Security fast track, which they say let’s you fast track through security.
+- Security fast track, which they say let’s you fast track through security.

-Purchasing checked luggage.
+- Purchasing checked luggage.
 This cost varies from €15 to €50 depending on your luggage (like whether it’s a suitcase or set of golf clubs).

-Airport parking or airport transfers (if you aren’t driving).
+- Airport parking or airport transfers (if you aren’t driving).

 Baggage Limits and Priority Boarding

-Some More Random Ryanair Rules
+More Random Ryanair Rules

 At The Airport